 This clan colonizes territories using Krowns instead of Food.
 They can also build the Harbor which give you the ability to explore coastal areas and send Mercenary attacks.

-Reaching 200 Fame gives you 3 villagers for free and plus 3 max population.
+At 200 Fame, the clan gains 3 villagers, 3 max population, and 1 happiness for free.
 500 Fame allows you to hire Mercenaries you can use to raid coastal areas.